-The module is specified to operate with DC input levels of between 3.3 and 5.5 V. All specifications are maintained as long as the total input current is below 1 A. At 1 A, the internal Voltage regulator's protection circuit allows no more current to be taken in.
-This 1A current limit will be reached slightly sooner if current is drawn out the Vout line or if the GPIO lines are supplying current to external circuits.
+The module is specified to operate with DC input levels of between 3.3V and 5.5V.
+All specifications are maintained if the total input current is below 1 A. At 1 A, the internal Voltage regulator's protection circuit allows no more current to be taken in.
+This 1A current limit will be reached slightly sooner if current is drawn out the Volt line or if the GPIO lines are supplying current to external circuits.